What is the purpose of the BIOS in a computer? [#1589]

 Related MCQ Quizzes

 Q1.
-What is the primary function of a CPU?
+What is the smallest unit of data in a computer?

 Q1.
-What is the primary function of a CPU?
+What is the smallest unit of data in a computer?

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help